ZhgChg.Li

 channel: ${{ vars.SLACK_TEAM_CHANNEL_ID }}

-Commit files to the Repo main branch and manually trigger the test and packaging feature to see the results:
+Commit files to the Repo main branch and manually trigger test and build to see the results:

-It will be automatically triggered daily in the future.
+Will be triggered automatically every day in the future.

 Demo

-After waiting for the test tasks, packaging and deployment tasks, and notification tasks to complete, check the results.
+After waiting for the testing tasks, packaging and deployment tasks, and notification tasks to complete, check the results.

-We can directly install the Nightly Build version on our mobile phones for an early experience test.
+We can directly install the Nightly Build version on the phone for early access testing.

 Technical Details

-This Action reuses the previously designed CI-Testing and CD-Deploy to create our Nightly Build, which is very flexible and easy to use!
+This Action directly reuses the previously designed CI-Testing and CD-Deploy, combining them into our Nightly Build.
+It’s very flexible and easy to use!

-The issue of multiple Runners on the same computer has mostly been resolved in the Actions above, such as changing all shared directories to local directories.
-There is also a problem that may arise during testing, which is the simulator conflict issue: “When two test Jobs are run by two Runners on the same machine simultaneously, if they specify the same simulator, they will interfere with each other, causing the tests to fail.
+Issues with multiple runners on the same machine have mostly been resolved in the Actions above, such as changing all shared dependency directories to local directories.
+Another problem to solve during testing is the simulator conflict: “When two test jobs are run simultaneously by two runners on the same machine, specifying the same simulator causes interference and leads to test failures.

-The solution is simple: set a separate simulator for each Runner.
+The solution is simple: assign a separate simulator to each individual Runner.

-Simulator Configuration for Multiple Runners on the Same Machine
+Simulator Settings for Multiple Runners on the Same Machine

-Assuming I have two Runners on the same computer receiving tasks in parallel:
+Assuming I have two Runners on the same machine receiving tasks concurrently:

 • ZhgChgLideMacBook-Pro-Runner-A